mlflow/mlflow/docs/source/search-syntax.rst

 Searching by MLflow specific tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To search by something like the name of a run, you will have to search using the tag ``tag."mlflow.runName"``.
+Wrapping ```mlflow.runName``` in backticks instead of double quotes also works.
 Other MLflow specific tags can be found at :ref:`system_tags`.
 MLflow inside Dataricks currently does not support searching by User or ``tag."mlflow.user"``.
 This functionality will come in a future release.